Advertiser Disclosure

 Image Credit: Bilt

-Thus, it’s interesting that Southwest has opted to join forces with Bilt Rewards.
+Thus, it’s interesting that Southwest has joined forces with Bilt Rewards.
 What’s even more interesting is that Bilt is seeking such a partnership.
 As a company built by loyalty program enthusiasts, Bilt has consistently sought out the most valuable transfer partners with which to build a relationship.

-Still, those who are interested will be able to transfer their Bilt points over to Southwest Rapid Rewards at a 1:1 ratio, meaning 1 Bilt point becomes one Southwest point.
-This is on par with Chase’s transfer ratio and in keeping with Bilt’s other airline partners.
+Still, program members will be able to transfer Bilt points to Southwest Rapid Rewards at a 1:1 ratio, meaning 1 Bilt point becomes one Southwest point.
+This matches Chase’s transfer ratio and is in keeping with Bilt’s other airline partners.

-This marks Bilt’s 19th transfer partner, and Bilt’s transfer partner list includes fan favorites such as Alaska Airlines Mileage Plan and World of Hyatt.
+This becomes Bilt’s 19th transfer partner, and Bilt’s transfer partner list includes fan favorites like Alaska Airlines Mileage Plan and World of Hyatt.
 Here are all of Bilt’s transfer partners:

 SCROLL FOR MORE